lolidaquebrada/lolidaquebrada/README.md

 ### Hello everyone.
 my name is Valdecir.

-I have 15 years.
+I have 16 years.

-There's a person who doesn't want to forgive me.
+There's a person who doesn't want to forgive me. this person forgave me!!

 recomendo assistir o filme até o último homem.

-sou um ectomorfo que faz Single Track.
 <!--
 **loli da quebrada/loli da quebrada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears n your GitHub profile.
 Here are some ideas to get you started: